Aztec Club of 1847: Origins

 The often raucous meetings were held at the National Theater with Capt.
 John Bankhead Magruder frequently acting as master of ceremonies before the officer corps left Mexico City during the summer of 1848.

 By March, the Aztec Club's constitution had been printed, along with a list of the original members, all officers serving in Regular or Volunteer units of the U.S. Army or U.S. Navy.
 Officers from state militia organizations were not eligible for membership.
 The original constitution stated the club's purpose was to give members a place to live together, dine together, and otherwise entertain their guests, allowing members to pool resources while stationed in the City of Mexico.
-When it became apparent the army would soon leave the city for home, members met on May 26, 1848, to determine the future of the club.
+When it became apparent the army would soon leave the city for home, members met on May 26, 1848, to determine the club's future.
 While it was impractical to continue the operation of the physical club facility after they left, the members took the first steps to create an organization in perpetuity, electing officers for a term to end September 14, 1852, intending a reunion of members on or before that date at the United States Military Academy at West Point, New York.
-Upon their return to the United States a membership diploma and seal were created.
+Upon their return to the United States, a membership diploma and seal were created.
 Persifor F. Smith was elected as club president to replace Quitman, who had already returned to Washington, D.C.
 Grayson was elected as "substitute president" and "acting treasurer."
 In June, the club, consisting of 160 regular and three honorary members, was declared adjourned.

 Five of the club's members were the nominees of their respective parties for President of the United States: Franklin Pierce, Ulysses S. Grant, Winfield Scott, George B. McClellan and Winfield S. Hancock; two were elected to the office.
 Two of its members were candidates for Vice President of the United States (John A. Logan and Simon Bolivar Buckner), and a number of them became Congressmen and high-ranking military and civil officers.